Physician-assisted dying

 We represent doctors and medical students who, like the wider public, hold a wide range of views on physician-assisted dying.

 This means we neither support nor oppose attempts to change the law.
 We will not be silent on this issue, however.
-We have a responsibility to represent our members’ interests and concerns in any future legislative proposals and will continue to engage with our members to determine their views.
+We have a responsibility to represent our members’ interests and concerns in any future legislative proposals.

-The debate at our annual meeting was informed by the results of a survey of our members in 2020.
-This survey was not a policy-making exercise but was one of a number of factors that representatives took into account when making their decision.
+The debate at our annual meeting – at which we established a position of neutrality – was informed by the results of a survey of our members in 2020.
+This survey was not a policy-making exercise but was one of a number of factors that representatives took into account when making their decision about our policy position.

 Read more about how BMA policy is formed.